 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Judith Stolwijk: This protocol enables a complete functional dose-response relationship of GPCR agonists to be recorded from one cell population.
+It provides detailed agonist characterization even for low cell numbers as, for instance, primary cells. ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera